takattila/monitor/README.md

 [![main release](https://github.com/takattila/monitor/actions/workflows/main-release.yaml/badge.svg)](https://github.com/takattila/monitor/actions/workflows/main-release.yaml)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/takattila/monitor)](https://github.com/takattila/monitor/releases)

-This repository is a service stack written in Go language **for monitoring and managing a Raspberry PI device (or any linux systems)**.
+This project provides a powerful all-in-one monitoring and management service stack that can help you keep detailed realtime insights and remote control over your Raspberry PI or Linux machines via an intuitive web interface and API.

 Currently, it is tested on: Raspberry PI 3 Model B, but it can be used on other devices as well.